Tax on company cars

 This value of the car is reduced if:

 If your employer pays for fuel you use for personal journeys, you’ll pay tax on this separately.

 Check or update your company car tax

 Tell HM Revenue and Customs (HMRC) if your car or fuel details change.
-You can check or update your company car tax online, eg if:
+You can check or update your company car tax online, for example if:

 - you get a company car or give one back

 - your employer starts or stops paying for fuel for you to use personally

 If a change affects the value of the car, HMRC will update your tax code so you pay the right tax.

 You can see how much tax you might pay with HMRC’s company car and fuel benefit calculator.

 This calculator may not work in all browsers.
 Find out how to update or change your browser.